Again you have two options:

 - Implementing a theme by saving the CSS, JS and Placement from the admin UI with the Theme Override module

 - Developing an Orchard theme as usual in you favorite IDE (preferably Visual Studio) and optionally deploying it from source control automatically.
+The recommended way to start is by using the DotNest SDK, which is available on GitHub and on Bitbucket (Mercurial) - make sure to read the Readme!
 If you're a hardcore developer, you may want to use this approach!

 Building a theme from the admin UI

 You can use the Theme Override module to edit the site's CSS, JS and Placement from the admin UI.

 First make the DotNest Empty theme the current theme, since this theme includes no styling at all.
 Then enable the Theme Override module and edit the styling from under Theme Override Settings in Themes.

 You can upload graphics or other static files through Media Library and reference them with their URL from CSS/JS.
 For this you can follow some conventions for better maintainability like placing your theme-related files into the Theme (or Themes/MyTheme) folder in media.